Blinue/Magpie/README_EN.md

 This section introduces how Magpie captures the source window.
 Check the [Capture Modes](https://github.com/Blinue/Magpie/wiki/Capture_Modes) page for their use cases.

 1. Graphics Capture：Captures with [Screen Capture API](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/screen-capture).
 The recommended way.
 Available since Win10 v1903.
 2. Desktop Duplication：Captures with [Desktop Duplication API](https://docs.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api).
-It is able to capture more types of windows compared with Graphics Capture.
+This is able to capture more types of windows when compared against Graphics Capture.
 Available since Win10 v2004.
 3. GDI：Captures with GDI.
-Has a lower CPU occupancy compared with Graphics Capture.
+Has lower CPU usage than Graphics Capture.
 4. DwmSharedSurface：Capture with the private DwmSharedSurface API.

 #### Change the Hot Keys